-As you explore Wilderland, The Hobbit is the book to keep handy, but several pages in The Lord of the Rings concern themselves with what happened before Frodo's time.
+As far as Adventures in Middle-Earth is concerned, The Hobbit is the book to keep handy, but several pages in The Lord of the Rings concern themselves with what happened before Frodo's time.
 However, this doesn't mean that every time that a character encounters someone or visits a place the Loremaster should search through hundreds of pages for the tiniest bit of reference material.